jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 .. important::

-    Since we are using the direct Capsule Update method, the capsule files should not be placed in the ``EFI/UpdateCapsule`` directory, as this might inadvertently trigger the on-disk update method.
+    The direct Capsule Update method requires that the capsule files not be placed in the ``EFI/UpdateCapsule`` directory, as doing so might inadvertently trigger the on-disk update method.

 FVP
 ===